RenaSchott/Project2-JSGame/README.md

 #### As a visitor

 - I want to find the rules of the game easily
-- I want to get a fast overview of the possible game options
-- I want to adjust different options to my skill level
-- I want to be able to get better and adjust the game
+- I want to be able to get better
 - I want to play a fun game
 - I want to keep track of the score
 - I want to be able to practice